nieware/gofusion/README.md

 Second, one could write a web service (and host it), so people could store their highscores online.
 That part is trivial.
 The non-trivial part would be making it hack-proof and DOS-proof...

-Third, the application only supports keyboard input for now, mouse gestures (a.k.a. swiping) should also be supported for mobile devices.